Georgia Southwestern State University: Statistics

 Biography

-Gloria Carter Spann was a motorcyclist and activist.
+Gloria Carter Spann was an American motorcyclist and activist.
 Spann was a sister of the 39th president of the United States, Jimmy Carter.
 She was noted as one of the first women inducted into Harley-Davidson’s 100,000 Mile Club, was named Most Outstanding Female Motorcyclist in 1978 and worked as an activist for motorcycle rights.

 4. Hugh Carter